Jump to Section:

 Mass-normalized Background Models

 ERCC spike-in controls (External RNA Consortium Controls) are a set of 92 standardized RNA transcripts present in varying concentrations ranging from 1.4 × 10−2 to 3.0 × 10−22 mol/L, which may be spiked into an RNA-sequencing library during the library preparation steps.
-ERCCs are added at a known concentration and the relationship between the known input concentrations and the number of sequencing reads can be used to inform calculations of total input mass associated with a sequencing library.
+ERCCs are added at a known concentration and the relationship between the known input concentrations and the number of sequencing reads can be used to inform calculations of total input mass associated with a sequencing library (click here for details on how to find ERCC data).
+Mass-normalized background models use the relationship between known ERCC concentrations and mass to calculate relative abundance of taxa in negative controls.

 In particular:

 By normalizing for input mass (mass-normalization), it is possible to account for differences in true relative abundance even when samples contain differing amounts of total input nucleic acid.
-This provides additional granularity to analysis and further improves the sensitivity for detecting contamination.
+This provides additional granularity to the analysis and further improves the sensitivity for detecting contamination.
+Therefore, we recommend using a mass-normalized background model for higher-sensitivity analysis of RNA-seq samples where ERCC controls were used.

 Mass-normalized background models use the mass / pg of input ERCC as the relative abundance.